 And why is it that many people in previous decades did not want to reveal much about themselves and their ancestors, even within families?

-If you were conceived by IVF, or were adopted, or fostered, or never knew one or both of your birth parents, like many people in a similar situation, you may feel a sense of longing to know more about your genetic links to other people.
+If you were conceived by IVF or you were adopted or fostered or never knew one or both of your birth parents, like many people in a similar situation you may feel a sense of longing to know more about your genetic links to other people.
 You may therefore be longing for a sense of belonging.

 My grandmother Dorothy may have never known that she was one of eight children.
 Her mother died when she was four.
 Soon afterwards, Dorothy and her youngest brother, the only sibling she ever mentioned, went to live with an aunt.
 We do not know what happened to any of the other children.
 We do not even know the name of the aunt.

 I have discovered quite a lot about my own family history by looking at census records.
 Have you done the same?